PierreSenellart/provsql/doc/source/user/studio.rst

 Configuration
 -------------

-The Config panel groups its options into three sections:
+The Config panel groups its options into four sections:

 * **Provenance** mirrors the user-level configuration parameters documented in :doc:`configuration`: